 Verifying medical necessity

 Expenses must be medically necessary to qualify for reimbursement.
-Because some health care services and products, for example, massage therapy and weight loss programs, may be for both medical and non-medical reasons, PayFlex may request that your doctor confirm that the expense is a recommended treatment and is a direct result of a specific, diagnosed medical condition.
+Some health care services and products (e.g., massage therapy and weight loss programs) may be for both medical and non-medical reasons; therefore, HSA Bank may request that your doctor confirm that the expense is a recommended treatment and is a direct result of a specific, diagnosed medical condition.